covjson/specification/profiles.md

 #### MultiPolygonSeriesCoverage profile

-- A coverage with MultiPolygonSeriesCoverage profile must have a domain with MultiPolygonSeries profile.
+- A coverage with MultiPolygonSeriesCoverage profile MUST have a domain with MultiPolygonSeries profile.

 Example:
 ```js